Alpine-DAV/ascent/src/docs/sphinx/AscentAPI.rst

 High Order Mesh Refinement
 """"""""""""""""""""""""""
-If MFEM is enabled, one additional options argument, ``refinement`` can be specified.
+If MFEM is enabled, one additional options argument, ``refinement_level`` can be specified.
 High-order meshes variable are continuous polynomial functions that cannot be captured by linear low-order meshes.
 In order to approximate the functions with less error, high-order elements are discretized into many linear elements.
 The minimum value for refinement